 The recent discovery by researchers in Rotterdam, Netherlands, that the lethal H5N1 avian flu virus could be genetically modified with relative ease into an airborne vector was the talk of the scientific community going into early 2012.
 Over the holidays, scientists were openly debating a U.S. government panel's request in December to withhold publishing details of the experiments leading to the discovery.
 On Jan.
 20, the journals Nature and Science announced a letter signed by ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Debate over bird flu research is latest in rivalry between security and science".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Debate over bird flu research is latest in rivalry between security and science".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.